What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 Variety of species

-It is very beautiful and delicious mushroom(photo from Wikipedia)
+It's very beautiful and delicious mushroom(photo from Wikipedia)

 False raincoats often grow in nests (photo from Wikipedia)

-How to make a raincoat
+How to prepare a raincoat?

 V.A.
 Soloukhin described in detail the condition of a man who always considered all raincoats toadstools: